-Holiday party hair ideas: 12 Celebrity hairdos to inspire your festive-ready look
+Holiday party inspo: 12 Celebrity hairdos to inspire your festive-ready look

 We've already sorted out your gifting needs—from the best advent calendars to collect this year to the most stunning holiday beauty collections to cop—but what about your festive-ready look for the slew of parties you have this season?